News & Insights

 8 wastes of lean manufacturing

 Consider extending your social impact by offering reduced pricing or special packages for nonprofits.
 This can indirectly contribute to their ability to deliver positive change.
-By making your product more affordable for these organizations, you're empowering them to streamline their operations and dedicate more resources to their core mission.
+By making your product more affordable for these organisations, you're empowering them to streamline their operations and dedicate more resources to their core mission.
 This translates to a greater social impact for the causes they champion.

 Tip 3: Partner with Nonprofits